Sprinkles and Sprouts

 Braised Celery - A Simple Side Dish

 Jump to Recipe SaveSaved!
+Pin Recipe

-This braised celery really is such a simple side dish.
+This Braised Celery really is such a simple side dish.
 The recipe has just 5 ingredients, including salt and pepper; turning an underused vegetable into a delicious savory side.

-Perfect to pair with meat for a low carb dinner.
+The celery mellows as it cooks, so it is soft enough to easily cut with a knife but still with enough crunch to keep it interesting.
+This is perfect for pairing with meat or fish for a different side with dinner.
 Or add it to your Thanksgiving or holiday table for something a little different!

 a white dish with braised celery in it with a rustic spoon and blue napkin in the background